jappe999/project-cards/README.md

 The source of this game is licensed under the [GNU GENERAL PUBLIC LICENSE](https://github.com/jappe999/project-cards/blob/develop/LICENSE).
 Bug reports and contributions are welcome.

-The game concept and official card decks are used under a [Creative Commons BY-NC-SA 2.0](https://creativecommons.org/licenses/by-nc-sa/2.0/) license.
+The game concept and official card decks, created by Cards Against Humanity, are used under a [Creative Commons BY-NC-SA 2.0](https://creativecommons.org/licenses/by-nc-sa/2.0/) license.